 - Pueblo Reservoir State Park tested positive for zebra or quagga mussel larvae (veligers) in 2007, 2008, 2009 and 2011. - Granby Reservoir, Grand Lake, Shadow Mountain Reservoir, Willow Creek Reservoir, Tarryall Reservoir and Jumbo Reservoir all tested positive for one zebra or quagga mussel veliger in 2008.
-There have been no verified detections at any of these waters since 2008. - Blue Mesa Reservoir tested positive for quagga mussel eDNA in 2009, 2011 and 2012 by the U.S. Bureau of Reclamation.
+There have been no verified detections at any of these waters since 2008. - Blue Mesa Reservoir tested positive for eDNA (quagga mussel) in 2009, 2011 and 2012 by the U.S. Bureau of Reclamation. - Green Mountain Reservoir tested positive for quagga mussel larvae (veligers) in August, 2017.